pizlonator/fil-c-website/source/compiler_example.md

 The goal of this document is to explain to you how Fil-C works today.
 Since it's such a young implementation, Fil-C has lots of optimization opportunities.
 This document links to GH issues for all of the optimization opportunities it identifies.

-I compiled this program with my build of the Fil-C compiler (revision 61e304b42d01e3fc132dac802fe3f4b2c299653d, not for off from Fil-C release 0.668.3):
+I compiled this program with my build of the Fil-C compiler (revision 61e304b42d01e3fc132dac802fe3f4b2c299653d, not far off from Fil-C release 0.668.3):

     build/bin/clang -o test43 test43.c -O2 -g